 Check out our latest State of Independence research

-What Do Independent Professionals Care About?
+What Does the Independent Workforce Care About?

-In comparison to traditional, W-2 employees, independent professionals are more confident in the value of their skills, and prefer to be in charge.
+In comparison to traditional, W-2 employees, independent professionals are more confident in the value of their skills and prefer to be in charge.
 It therefore comes as no surprise that independent professionals look to work with clients who treat them like a member of their team, are respectful of their abilities, and allow them to have control over how they work.

-Independent professionals hold their work to a high standard, and they expect that their clients show the same dedication and respect.
+Independents hold their work to a high standard, and they expect that their clients show the same dedication and respect.
 They want to work with clients who respond to their questions, offer fast payment terms, and provide an efficient onboarding process.
 But one of the biggest factors driving satisfaction is communication.
 It is incredibly important to independent professionals to work with a client who defines project goals and objectives, provides timely feedback, and delivers a clear project scope.

 Today, more and more workers are pursuing the independent route and it is becoming increasingly beneficial for businesses to engage independent talent to fulfill project needs that require in-demand, specialized skills.
 This also means that the competition for this talent is quickly increasing.

-In order to become a Client of Choice—independent professionals’ first choice in client partnership—clients must provide a superior engagement experience that accounts for the diverse needs of independent talent.
+To become a Client of Choice—independent professionals’ first choice in client partnership—clients must provide a superior engagement experience that accounts for the diverse needs of independent talent.
 This involves strategies such as offering competitive pay and providing and meaningful and enriching work environment.